Deepak-p945/utho-docs/content/kubernetes/kubernetes-with-s3cmd/index.md

 ### **Step 1: Installing `kubectl` Using Snap**

- The simplest way to install kubectl on your Ubuntu system is by using Snap.
+ The simplest way tos install kubectl on your Ubuntu system is by using Snap.
 Here’s how to do it:

 #### 1\.
 Install kubectl via `Snap`: